-Self fueling is the fueling of an aircraft by the pilot using pumps and equipment installed for that purpose.
-A self fueling facility is for public use by approved cardholders.
+Self-fueling is the fueling of an aircraft by the pilot using pumps and equipment installed for that purpose.
 The fueling facility may or may not be attended by the FBO that owns and operates the equipment.

-The Oregon Department of Aviation has the option to grant authorization for self fueling operations to FBOs All self fueling operators shall apply to and receive approval from the Office of the State Fire Marshal before commencing operations.
+The Oregon Department of Aviation has the option to grant authorization for self-fueling operations to FBOs All self-fueling operators shall apply to and receive approval from the Department of Aviation before commencing operations.